-- Session 3 - Tackling the Tough Stuff: Addressing Social-Emotional Issues with At-Risk Families
+- [Completed] Session 3 - Tackling the Tough Stuff: Addressing Social-Emotional Issues with At-Risk Families

 Presented by Angie Tomlin, Ph.D., HSPP, and Stephan Viehweg, ACSW, LCSW

 Overview: When working with at-risk families of young children, home visitors need to know how to address complex issues with skill and sensitivity.
-In this webinar, you’ll learn how to intervene effectively with families facing one of the most common issues: social-emotional challenges.
+In this webinar, participants learned how to intervene effectively with families facing one of the most common issues: social-emotional challenges.

-The Tackling Tough Stuff virtual event gives you a complete introduction to the to the problem-solving PAUSE (Perceive, Ask, Understand, Strategize, Evaluate) framework.
+The Tackling Tough Stuff virtual event gave participants a complete introduction to the to the problem-solving PAUSE (Perceive, Ask, Understand, Strategize, Evaluate) framework.
 Developed by the webinar presenters, this framework provides relationship-based practices and reflective skills you can use in everyday interactions with children and families.
-In just one hour, you’ll learn how to apply the PAUSE framework when helping families address key issues related to social-emotional development, including:
+In just one hour, participants learned how to apply the PAUSE framework when helping families address key issues related to social-emotional development, including: